backstage/backstage/beps/0007-docs-personas-framework-portal/README.md

 2. Defining the personas participating in Backstage adoption journeys to improve documentation navigation.
 The identified personas are:

-   - **User**: A person who uses Backstage to find information, use plugins, and consume the developer portal.
+   - **End User**: A person who uses Backstage to find information, use plugins, and consume the developer portal.
    - **Administrator/Operator**: A person who configures, secures, and deploys the developer portal, manages plugins, and oversees the general administration of the developer portal.
    - **Integrator/Builder**: A person who builds plugins, customizes the code and design, and creates custom-built developer portals based on the Backstage framework.
 This includes developers and designers and anyone adding new functionality to their own Backstage instance.
    - **Product Manager/Business stakeholders**: A person who defines the strategy for adopting Backstage, identifies use cases, communicates the value proposition for adopting Backstage and connects the developer portal to the business strategy.